VCA Northwest Veterinary Specialists offers many diagnostic imaging options, including:

 What Is A Veterinary Radiologist?

-A board certified specialist in veterinary radiology is a licensed veterinarian who has obtained intensive, additional training in all aspects of radiology, such as radiographs (x-rays), ultrasonography, CT, MRI, nuclear medicine, and biopsy techniques.
+A board certified specialist in veterinary radiology is a licensed veterinarian who has obtained intensive, additional training in all aspects of imaging, including radiography (x-ray), ultrasonography, CT, MRI, nuclear medicine, and biopsy techniques.
 A veterinary radiologist is trained to make optimal use of sophisticated, high tech equipment that can aid in the diagnosis and proper treatment of many serious diseases.

-Specialists in veterinary radiology typically work in support of general practitioner veterinarians and other specialists.
+Veterinary Radiologists typically work in support of general practitioner veterinarians and other specialists.
 The signs of disease on a veterinary x-ray or ultrasound are often very subtle.
 It can take significant expertise to read these subtle signs.
-However, they are less likely to be missed or misinterpreted if an expert in veterinary radiology is consulted.
+However, they are less likely to be missed or misinterpreted if a radiologist is consulted.

 Why Does My Pet Need To Be Referred to A Veterinary Radiologist?

 Specialists in veterinary radiology frequently work in a support role with general practitioner veterinarians or other types of specialists in order to help: